Enrollment and Immunization Requirements

 1. CERTIFICATE OF IMMUNIZATION: as required by Georgia Law 20-2-771:

-- Georgia Form 3231 for all kindergarten and sixth grade students, all students new to Georgia and students coming from any private
+- Georgia Form 3231 for all kindergarten and seventh grade students, all students new to Georgia and students coming from any private

 school must have the form signed by a licensed health-care provider or the county health department.
 To be enrolled in the District, ALL